ginkgobioworks/gen/paper/main.md

 connecting sequences in various orientations.
 Gen expands on this common model by defining an edge as a connection between positions and strands within nodes.
 This enables Gen to model changes in an append-only mode, where changes to the graph require only addition of data.
-This is a significant advantage, as the traditional model requires splitting nodes into sub-nodes when changes are made, introducing computational overhead for many operations (@fig:graph_model).
+This is a significant advantage, as the traditional model requires splitting nodes into sub-nodes when changes are made, introducing overhead for many operations (@fig:graph_model).

 ![**Overview of Graph data model**\
 **a.** Traditional graph where sequences are encoded as nodes and edges connect two nodes together.